 - Stop at a confectioner’s shop set up in 1836, which is a real must in Turin for the production of pralines, candies, marrons glacés (caramelled chestnuts), and at one of the famous historic chocolate producers in town.

-- 2 different options for the afternoon activity: visit the Egyptian Museum, or move to Eataly store, the first large store dedicated to high-quality food and drinks set up by the Slow Food Association.
+- 2 different options for the afternoon activity: visit the Egyptian Museum, or move to Eataly store, the first large store dedicated to high-quality food set up by the Slow Food Association.
 Eataly here in Turin covers an area of 11,000 sq m, it houses small theme eateries to enjoy pasta, pizza, ice cream, meat, etc., a Michelin-rated restaurant, a library of gastronomy books and a big supermarket dedicated to the best delis of Italy.